 A genuine factory direct relationship has five characteristics that distinguish it from an intermediary relationship.
 The supplier owns the production floor — they employ the workers, control the machinery, and make production decisions.
 The supplier produces technical drawings — shop drawings with exact dimensions, material specifications, and hardware details are a standard output of their workflow, not something produced on special request.
 The supplier can show active production — a factory visit or structured video walkthrough reveals current production in progress, not an empty floor or a showroom.
 The supplier provides production documentation — QC inspection records, material certificates, and pre-shipment reports from previous comparable projects.
 The supplier resolves production problems directly — when a dimension is wrong or a finish does not match the approved sample, the person you speak to has the authority to stop production and issue a correction, not just pass a message to someone else.

 An intermediary relationship has different characteristics.
-The supplier is geographically remote from the production — their offices are in Istanbul or another commercial centre while production happens in Kayseri, Bursa, or another manufacturing city, and the communication layer between them creates delays and information gaps.
+The supplier is geographically remote from production — their offices are in Istanbul or another commercial centre while production happens in Kayseri, Bursa, or another manufacturing city, and the communication layer between them creates delays and information gaps.
 The supplier cannot provide shop drawings from previous projects — they can share catalogues and product photographs, but not the technical production documentation that a real manufacturer generates as a workflow standard.
 The supplier deflects factory visit requests — offering showroom visits instead, or requiring advance scheduling that allows them to arrange access to a third-party factory.
 These are not conclusive indicators individually — but together, they indicate an intermediary, not a factory.

 | Factor | Factory direct | Intermediary |